My rating: 4 of 5 stars

 “But if you are looking on anyone as a friend when you do not trust him as you trust yourself, you are making a grave mistake, and have failed to grasp the full force of true friendship.”

 “What is my object in making a friend?
-To have someone to be able die for, someone I may follow into exile, someone for hose life I may put myself up as a security and pay the price as well.”
+To have someone to be able die for, someone I may follow into exile, someone for whose life I may put myself up as a security and pay the price as well.”

 “Choose someone whose way of life as well as words, and whose very face as mirroring the character that lies behind it, have won your approval.
 Be always pointing him out to yourself either as your guardian or as your model.”